-German DIN (Deutsche Industrial Norme) style is the most common metric fittings used globally.
+DIN (Deutsche Industrial Norme) German style is the most common metric fittings used globally.
 When a fitting is referred to as metric, more often than not is a DIN connection.
 DIN Metric and BSPP (British Standard Parallel Pipe) are the most common thread styles in Europe.
-DIN 2353 24° fittings are most commonly used in the industrial, oil & gas and construction equipment in hydraulic and pneumatic applications; as with BSP standards DIN flanges are SAE Code 61 or Code 62.
+DIN 2353 24° fittings are most commonly used in industrial, oil and gas, and construction equipment in hydraulic and pneumatic applications; as with BSP standards DIN flanges are SAE Code 61 or Code 62.

 As with other tube fittings, they consist of a body, cutting ring (ferrule) and nut.
 DIN connections are used in:

 - Banjo and Swivel Couplings

 As with other fitting types, in cases of use in extreme environments, metric DIN connections are made of high-quality stainless steel 1.4571 (316Ti) providing exceptional temperature and corrosion resistance.
 Stainless steel 316Ti is used in environments with high salt levels, acidity or near weld seams.
 Because of the long service life of this material, there is a significant reduction in the total cost of ownership, which leads to few parts replacement and lower maintenance costs.